bjcosta/landscaping/pond/ponds.md

 I may also need more iterations on this when I get feedback about regulations from my local council about any requirements.

-The one I am most worried about is wether a pond deeper than 300 mm is considered a pool and will require a fence.
-In which case I dont thinkt a pond is feasible.
+These regulations will be different everywhere, but where I live in NSW Australia, I need to find out if a pond deeper than 300 mm is considered a pool and will require a fence.
+In which case I dont think a pond is feasible to put into my design (well not one that is incapable of sustaining a small ecosystem with fish and not just a bowl full of algae).

-Pool regulations define a pool according to: https://www.fairtrading.nsw.gov.au/housing-and-property/building-and-renovating/pools-and-pool-safety/swimming-pools-and-spas
+NSW Pool regulations define a pool according to: https://www.fairtrading.nsw.gov.au/housing-and-property/building-and-renovating/pools-and-pool-safety/swimming-pools-and-spas

 > The law applies to any excavation, structure or vessel including swimming pools and spa pools that are:
 >
 > * capable of being filled with water to a depth greater than 30cm, and
 > * used, designed, manufactured or adapted for swimming, wading, paddling or any other human aquatic activity.

-There are many extra docs since that one changing different aspects of pool and fencing regulations, though I didn't see any changes in the definition of swimming pool: https://www.fairtrading.nsw.gov.au/housing-and-property/building-and-renovating/pools-and-pool-safety/pool-fencing-requirements
+There are however many extra documents since the original definition changing different aspects of pool and fencing regulations, though I didn't see any changes in the definition of swimming pool: https://www.fairtrading.nsw.gov.au/housing-and-property/building-and-renovating/pools-and-pool-safety/pool-fencing-requirements

+This document is very clear, though is it current and official?
+It looks to be so: https://www.swimmingpoolregister.nsw.gov.au/inspection/Inspection%20Page%20FAQ.pdf

+> **Question:**  Do I need to fence (install a childresistance barrier for) my fish pond?
+>
+> **Answer:** No. If a fish pond has been designed and, manufactured to be solely used as a fish pond, then no child-resistant barrier is required.

-Another useful bit of information, is I think I will need a DA to approve a pond deeper than 300 mm though.
-According to which defines "Exempt and Complying Development Codes": https://www.legislation.nsw.gov.au/#/view/EPI/2008/572/part2/div1/subDiv40
+Another useful bit of information, is I think I will need a DA to approve a pond deeper than 300 mm.
+According to this document which defines "Exempt and Complying Development Codes": https://www.legislation.nsw.gov.au/#/view/EPI/2008/572/part2/div1/subDiv40

 > (1)  The standards specified for that development are that the development must—
 >      (a)  not have a water depth of more than 300mm, and